Andreaa-Dev/Helsinki-bike/README.md

 From within `client` folder:

 1. Install dependencies: `yarn install`
-2. Create a `.env.local` file in `client` and copy contents from `.env.example`.
+2. Create a `.env.local` file in `client` and copy contents from `.env.example`, fill in the values for mapbox token and backend address.
+By default backend will run at port 8000.
 3. Run the react app: `yarn start`

-## Tech stack
+## Running test

-- TypeScript
-- Redis
-- React
-- MUI
-- Redux Toolkit
-- Express
-- MongoDB
-- mapbox-gl (Map)
-- Formik and Yup (form validation)
+Ton run integration tests for the api, install dependencies first for the backend, then run `yarn run test`